jvbeldeniza/nut-detector/readme.md

 The model uses convolutional neural network, with sigmoid activation function to predict the pistachios species.
 It was trained on 1,717 pictures of pistachios.

 The image used is licensed under CC0.

+Note:

+On small screens the sidebar may not displayed immediately, kindly press the expand button to access more information.